 Are you a covert narcissist?

-Only yourself and a licensed therapist can answer that question.
+Only a licensed therapist can actually diagnose you.

 Covert narcissism sounds nasty, but when you break it down, it just gives you a really good look at how you need to love and support yourself instead of being so critical.